Coomera Connector (Stage 1), Coomera to Nerang

 Planning is underway for the future stages of the Coomera Connector – the remaining 29km between Loganholme and Coomera.

-The Stage 1 section of the Coomera Connector between Coomera and Nerang has been identified as the priority section to be built first.
+The Stage 1 section of the Coomera Connector between Coomera and Nerang is around 16km and has been identified as the priority section to be built first.

-Design phase is underway for the Coomera Connector Stage 1 South package from Smith Street Motorway to Nerang-Broadbeach Road.
+Stage 1 South of the Coomera Connector is the 4km section from Smith Street Motorway to Nerang-Broadbeach Road.

 The Buaraba Creek timber bridge replacement project will improve safety and network reliability by replacing the existing narrow, timber bridge (Neithe Bridge) with a new wider, two-lane, concrete structure in the same location.